KevinMarquette/kevinmarquette.github.io/_posts/2017-05-14-Powershell-Plaster-GetPlastered-template.md

 ## Creating parameters

 Now we can turn those planned questions into parameters.
 These questions are straight forward parameters to create.
-I added these parameters to the parameters section of the `PlasterManifest.xml` file.

     <parameter name="TemplateName"
                type="text"